 The JBL T460BT headphones are an excellent choice if you want a pair of bass-heavy wireless headphones in the affordable range.
 They have a battery life of around 11 hours.
 Plus, all the controls are the ear cups, like on the ones above.
 And, they can be folded, which makes it convenient to carry them.

 User reviews have been pretty good about these headphones.
-The sound quality and the bass response is at par with the price.
+The sound quality and the bass response are at par with the price.

 However, the JBL T460BT can prove to be a little tight for some users.
 So, if you plan to wear them for long periods, you should consider this point before buying.